astronomer/airflow-guides/guides/deferrable-operators.md

 In general, deferrable operators should be used whenever you have tasks that occupy a worker slot while polling for a condition in an external system.
 For example, using deferrable operators for sensor tasks (e.g. poking for a file on an SFTP server) can result in efficiency gains and reduced operational costs.
 In particular, if you are currently working with [smart sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html#smart-sensors), you should consider using deferrable operators instead.
 Compared to smart sensors, which were deprecated in Airflow 2.2.4, deferrable operators are more flexible and better supported by Airflow.

-Currently, the following deferrable operators are available in Airflow:
+Currently, the following deferrable operators are available in core Airflow:

 - [TimeSensorAsync](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/time_sensor/index.html?highlight=timesensor#module-contents)
 - [DateTimeSensorAsync](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/date_time/index.html#airflow.sensors.date_time.DateTimeSensorAsync)

+ These deferrable operators will be automatically available in your Airflow environment.
+Additional deferrable operators that cover many use cases are available through [Astronomer Providers](https://github.com/astronomer/astronomer-providers).
+This is a separate open source Python package (`astronomer-providers`) that can be installed in your Airflow environment and contains exclusively deferrable operators and sensors created by Astronomer.
+Some of the available deferrable operators include:

+- `SnowflakeOperatorAsync`
+- `DatabricksSubmitRunOperatorAsync`
+- `HttpSensorAsync`

-However, this list will grow quickly as the Airflow community makes more investments into these operators.
-In the meantime, you can also create your own (more on this in the last section of this guide).
-Additionally, Astronomer maintains some deferrable operators [available only on Astro Runtime](https://docs.astronomer.io/cloud/deferrable-operators/#astronomers-deferrable-operators).
+For a full list of deferrable operators and sensors available in the `astronomer-providers` package, check out the [Changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst).
+You can also create your own deferrable operator if one does not already exist for your use case (more on this in the last section of this guide).

 There are numerous benefits to using deferrable operators.
 Some of the most notable are: